OxygenIsland/KnowledgeBank/计算机图形学/Foundmentals of Computer Graphics/1、Introduction.md

 - **transform**  A 4 × 4 matrix for transformations.
 - **image**  A 2D array of RGB pixels with an output operation.
 ### 1.4.2 Float 和 Double
+Modern architecture suggests that keeping memory use down and maintaining coherent memory access are the keys to efficiency.
+This suggests using singleprecision data.
+However, avoiding numerical problems suggests using double precision arithmetic.
+The tradeoffs depend on the program, but it is nice to have a default in your class definitions.